Grant Opportunities

 Adjudication [read more ... ]

-The applications will be peer-reviewed by an advisory group of senior researchers drawn from the broader health profession education-research community and will have patient representation.
+The applications will be peer-reviewed by an advisory group of senior researchers drawn from the broader health professions education-research community and will have patient representation.
 Conflict of interest will be managed to ensure unbiased adjudication.

 Applications will be reviewed and assessed according to the following areas:

-- Relevance to the ABMS Mission
+- Relevance to the ABMS mission

 - Novelty and importance of the research conceptualization and question